litil/playlish/README.md

 ## 👨‍💻 Stack

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-So you'll find all the common scripts that come along with a basic CRA.
+No custom API needed, this app only relies on music providers APIs.

+The continuous integration job is done by [Create React App](https://circleci.com/gh/litil/playlish/tree/master).

+The site is hosted on [Netlify](https://app.netlify.com/sites/playlish/deploys).
+No specific configuration required.

+## ⌨️ Scripts

 In the project directory, you can run: